Graph Reconstruction via MIS Queries: Algorithms

 Our algorithm, Algorithm~\ref{alg:main}, executes $\Theta(\Delta^2 \log n)$ queries on random subsets $V_i \subseteq V$, where each vertex is included in $V_i$ with probability $\frac{1}{\Delta+1}$, and outputs every pair $uv \in V \times V$ as an edge of the input graph if $\{u, v \}$ is not contained in any maximal independent set $I_i$, for all $i$, returned by the oracle.

 In the analysis, we prove that, for every non-edge $uv \in (V \times V) \setminus E(G)$ in the input graph $G$, both $u$ and $v$ are reported in any independent set $I_i$ with probability $\Theta(\frac{1}{\Delta^2})$.
-Since $\Theta(\Delta^2 \log n)$ independent sets are computed, by a Chernoff bound, any non-edge will be detected with high probability, and by a union bound, this then applies to all non-edges. \begin{theorem} Algorithm~\ref{alg:main} executes $O(\Delta^2 \log n)$ \textsf{Maximal Independent Set} queries and correctly reconstructs a graph of maximum degree $\Delta$ with high probability. \end{theorem} \begin{proof} Let $G = (V, E)$ denote the input graph, $\Delta$ the maximum degree, and let $\overline{E} = (V \times V) \setminus E$ denote the set of non-edges.
+Since $\Theta(\Delta^2 \log n)$ independent sets are computed, any non-edge will be detected with high probability, and by the union bound, this then applies to all non-edges. \begin{theorem} Algorithm~\ref{alg:main} is a non-adaptive randomized query algorithm that executes $O(\Delta^2 \log n)$ \textsf{MIS} queries and correctly reconstructs a graph of maximum degree $\Delta$ with high probability. \end{theorem} \begin{proof} Let $G = (V, E)$ denote the input graph, $\Delta$ the maximum degree, and let $\overline{E} = (V \times V) \setminus E$ denote the set of non-edges.
 We will prove that, with high probability, every non-edge can be identified by the algorithm in that, for a non-edge $uv \in \overline{E}$, there exists an independent set $I_i$ such that $\{u,v\} \in I_i$ with high probability.

 Consider thus any non-edge $uv \in \overline{E}$.
 Then, for every $i$, the probability that both $u$ and $v$ are reported in independent set $I_i$ is at least:

 since both $u$ and $v$ need to be included in a maximal independent set if they are isolated vertices in $G[V_i]$.